Waivers of Misrepresentation under INA §237(a)(1)(H) and INA §212(i)

 This waiver does not require a showing of hardship to anyone, including the immigrant himself.
 Self-petitioners under the Violence Against Women Act do not need to show hardship.
 The requirement for an immigrant visa means that the waiver is not available to nonimmigrants or those who entered without inspection.
 The otherwise admissible language requires that the immigrant be free of any other grounds of inadmissibility.
 Matter of Fu, 23 I&N Dec.
 985, 988 (BIA 1999).
 At the time of admission includes adjustment of status for waivers under INA §237(a)(1)(H).
 Matter of Agour, 26 I&N Dec.
 566 (BIA 2015).

-Waivers for Misrepresentation under INA §212(i):
+Waivers for Misrepresentation Under INA §212(i):

 The Act, under INA §212(a)(6)(c)(i), makes an immigrant inadmissible for fraud or misrepresentation.
 To be inadmissible under such ground, the immigrant must have: